etc2251/AxisLauncher2/README.md

+# THIS PROJECT DOES NOT GET UPDATED OFTEN, THE LAUNCHER IS NOT FULLY COMPLETE.
+THIS MESSAGE WILL BE REMOVED UPON COMPLETION OF THE LAUNCHER

 # AxisLauncher
 AxisLauncher is a Tauri Application created to help you have a starting point with your OG Fortnite launcher.